samwell-ho/openpgp-ca/README.md

 - Rust and Cargo, see https://www.rust-lang.org/tools/install

-- the C-dependencies of Sequoia PGP, see "Building Sequoia at" https://gitlab.com/sequoia-pgp/sequoia
+- the C-dependencies of Sequoia PGP, see "Building Sequoia" at https://gitlab.com/sequoia-pgp/sequoia

 Then run `cargo build --release` - the resulting binary is at `target/release/openpgp_ca`